 Most businesses are aware of the possibility of a cyber-attack, and many even spend significant time and resources planning out how to respond to such attacks.
 Over the last several months, the increase in ransomware attacks and the increase in the size of the ransoms have heightened sensitivity to the issue across a variety of business markets.
 However, the nation-state attacks identified over the last several days are causing a lot of people to take a hard look at their systems and wonder what, if anything, they can do to protect themselves.

 Yesterday, various sources throughout several government agencies confirmed that there had been successful hacks of their computer systems; the agencies impacted included the Treasury Department and the Department of Commerce.
 With the FBI and Department of Homeland Security continuing to investigate, it is possible -- and perhaps even likely -- that other targeted departments will be identified.

-Discovery of these attacks come just days after FireEye, a large cybersecurity firm, announced it was the victim of a sophisticated attack believed to have been launched by hackers working at the direction of a foreign government.
+The Discovery of these attacks comes just days after FireEye, a large cybersecurity firm, announced it was the victim of a sophisticated attack believed to have been launched by hackers working in the direction of a foreign government.
 The hackers stole the hacking tools that FireEye uses to provide security assessments.
-Because FireEye’s customer list includes many governmental entities as well as many global corporations, there is much speculation as to the scope of this attack.
+Because FireEye's customer list includes many governmental entities as well as many global corporations, there is much speculation as to the scope of this attack.

 Investigations have revealed that both the FireEye attack and the government attacks were the result of malware, injected into the networks during a legitimate software update earlier this year.
 The legitimate software is Orion developed by SolarWinds, a software company based in Texas.
 According to SolarWinds' website, "Orion Platform is a comprehensive bandwidth performance management and fault management application that allows you to view the real-time statistics of your network directly from your web browser."
 It is used by many businesses to monitor system performance and identify network problems.